b43r/webshutter/README.md

 # WebShutter

 WebShutter implements a simple webserver and REST API to controll GPIO pins of a Raspberry Pi.
-WebShutter runs as a UWP (Universal Windows Platform) on Windows 10 IOT.
+WebShutter runs as a UWP (Universal Windows Platform) on Windows 10 IoT.

 The default web page displays a simple UI for controlling up to 4 shutters.
+The buttons on the UI can be used to pulse GPIO pins for either 100ms or 600ms.
+To actually control a shutter, some hardware needs to be build as described below.

 ## Getting started

 * Get a Raspberry Pi.
 At least model 2 is required.
 * Install Windows 10 IoT Core as described here: https://docs.microsoft.com/de-de/windows/iot-core/tutorials/tutorials
-* Grab the latest WebShutter release and install it as startup app.
+* Grab the latest WebShutter release and install it as the startup app.
 * Browse to http://ip_of_raspberry/

 ## Hardware wiring